DenverArtMuseum/biophilia-pub/content/bibliography.md

 Mandelbrot, Benoit B. *The Fractal Geometry of Nature.* 1977.
 Updated edition.
 New York: W. H. Freeman, 1982.

-Tuan, Yi-fu. *Topophilia: A Study of Environmental Perception, Attitudes, and Values*.
+Tuan, Yi-Fu. *Topophilia: A Study of Environmental Perception, Attitudes, and Values*.
 New York: Columbia University Press, 1990.

 Williams, Florence. *The Nature Fix: Why Nature Makes Us Happier, Healthier, and More Creative*.
 New York: W. W. Norton and Company, 2017.